Skip to main content

 A slight aside

 I recently attended a church carol service which I believed was to follow the traditional format of nine readings and nine carols.
 It might have been six and six that I had been used to but the numbers don't matter, what matters is that someone had taken it upon themselves to simplify the readings into what I took to be a modern idiom.
 This really shouldn't have bothered me, but I was surprised when I realised that it did.
-When I analysed why I felt this way I realised that there was a certain enigmatic mystery in the archaic and yet familiar words and phrases of the Saint James Bible, which was lost when the readings were set in the language of the 21st Century.
+When I analysed why I felt this way I realised that there was a certain enigmatic mystery in the archaic and yet familiar words and phrases of the King James Bible, which was lost when the readings were set in the language of the 21st Century.
 This took me right back to Donald Pleasance playing Rev. Septimus Harding in The Barchester Chronicles.

 “If there is no music, there is no mystery.
 If there is no mystery, there is no God.
 If there is no mystery, there is no faith.
 Have I lived for sixty years on a misunderstanding?”